Criticism of the Baháʼí Faith: Capital punishment

-In the Kitáb-i-Aqdas, Baháʼu'lláh prescribed the death penalty both for intentional arson and murder.
+In the Kitáb-i-Aqdas, Baháʼu'lláh prescribed the death penalty or life imprisonment both for intentional arson and murder.
 Baháʼí scholar Udo Schaefer stated that the legitimization of the death penalty in cases of murder and arson is usually met with disapproval and suspicion in Europe.

 Excommunication

 The Baháʼí teachings emphasize the need for unity, and have an official line of succession of leadership to prevent schism.
 The religion has seen a few attempts at splintering, but they have remained extremely small and declined over time.
 The followers of such sects are labeled Covenant-breakers, shunned, and viewed as enemies of the faith.
 Jason Boyett wrote in 12 Major World Religions that, "The [Baháʼí] condemnation of covenant-breakers is immediate, absolute, and—in a religion promoting love and acceptance—profoundly disconcerting."
-Excommunication among Baháʼís is rare and reserved for those actively promoting schism.
+Excommunication among Baháʼís is rare and reserved for those actively promoting schism; on average worldwide, one person per year from 2000-2020 was expelled in such a way.
 People who leave the religion, transgress community standards, or attack it externally are not considered Covenant-breakers.